hilram7/docs/docs/endpointpolicymanager/deliverymethods/cloud/videos/gettingstarted/grouppolicysettings.md

 uploading.
 Remember: There's also the method to import a whole GPO and make PP Cloud policies, but that's another video.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_ivWHTrUo8M?si=iL5ayk3KsjRn-Rqr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_ivWHTrUo8M?si=iL5ayk3KsjRn-Rqr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Hi, this is Jeremy Moskowitz.
 In this video I'm going to show you how you can use PolicyPak Cloud to deliver real Microsoft Group Policy settings through PolicyPak Cloud.
 We have another video